 Brewer described what he learned about addictive patterns as an outpatient psychiatrist at a VA Hospital in Connecticut.
 Some veterans got hooked on opioids due to chronic psychical pain.
 Others sought to suppress their emotional pain with alcohol and other drugs.

 Brewer noticed a “common theme” in their stories of how the vets became addicted: a “reward-based learning process” he calls “the habit loop”: Trigger.
 Behavior.
 Reward.
 “Addiction rides an evolutionary juggernaut,” Brewer writes.
 “Every abused drug hijacks the [brain’s] dopamine reward system.”

-For Brewer’s vets, the reward of self-medication frequently stemmed from “negative reinforcement,” defined as “making something unpleasant [e.g., emotional distress, “trauma related or otherwise,” or the “trigger”] go away.”
+For the veterans in Brewer’s care, the reward of self-medication frequently stemmed from “negative reinforcement,” defined as “making something unpleasant [e.g., emotional distress, “trauma related or otherwise,” or the “trigger”] go away.”
 Even more often, the reward was derived from the momentary relief provided by succumbing to cravings: “Scratching that damn itch.”

 What is Mindfulness?

 A study Brewer conducted examined the effectiveness of mindfulness practice upon smoking cessation.
 To define mindfulness Brewer quotes his UMass colleague Jon Kabat-Zinn: “The awareness that arises from paying attention, on purpose, in the present moment, and non-judgmentally.”
 The scientifically-based, secular mindfulness techniques established by Kabat-Zinn in the late 1970s known as Mindfulness-Based Stress Reduction (MBSR) have their roots in Buddhist meditation.